meghanhkoon/MechaCar_Statistical_Analysis/README.md

 ## Summary Statistics on Suspension Coils
 The MechaCar Suspension_Coil.csv dataset demonstrates the weight capacities of suspension coils.
 We are testing to see if the manufacturing process of suspension coils are consistent across production lots.
-To do so, we are using R to create summary statistics to show:

--The suspension coil’s PSI continuous variable across all manufacturing lots.
+To do so, we are using R to create summary statistics to show the suspension coil’s PSI continuous variable across all manufacturing lots (population) and for each individual lot (sample).
--The following PSI metrics for each lot: mean, median, variance, and standard deviation.

 After loading the dataset, we found the total_summary of the entire population.
 To find the mean, variance, and standard deviation of the suspension coil's PSI column, we used the summarize() function in R:
 ```